-Fault Action The controller does not start the engine when a remote start command is sent from an external device.
-Check the wiring of the remote start signal to the controller's respective digital input terminal.
+Fault Action The controller shows incorrect engine RPM.
+Check the wiring of the main alternator's L1-phase and neutral to the controller.
+The controller does not start the engine when a remote start command is sent from an external device.
+Check the wiring of the remote start signal to the digital inputs on the controller.
 Go to the Configuration menu on the controller.
 Make sure the digital input for the remote start is configured correctly.
-Check that the controller is in Auto mode.
-Make sure that the mains monitoring and site monitoring are not enabled.
-Controller does not stop engine even when a remote stop command is sent from an external device.
-Check the wiring of the remote stop signal to the controller's digital input terminal.
-Go to the Configuration menu.
+Make sure that the controller is in Auto mode.
+Make sure that Mains monitoring is not enabled.
+Make sure Site mode is not enabled.
+Controller does not stop the engine when a remote stop command is sent from an external device.
+Check the wiring of the remote stop signal to the digital input on the controller.
+Go to the Configuration menu on the controller.
 Make sure the digital input for the remote stop is configured correctly.
-Check that the controller is in Auto mode.
-While in Auto mode, the controller sends a Start command even if the mains is present.
-Check the wiring of the mains L1, L2 and L3 phase to the controller's input terminal.
+Make sure that the controller is in Auto mode.
+While in auto mode, the controller sends a start command even if mains is present.
+Check the wiring of the mains L1, L2 and L3 phase to the inputs on the controller.
 Go to the Configuration menu on the controller.
-Make sure the mains monitoring is configured correctly.
+Make sure the mains monitoring parameters are configured correctly.